Official website for the project http://www.aim4np.eu.

 (14) Yes.
 Shorter marks generate a higher velocity in the point touching the wall.
 Shorter marks receive the fluid before.

-(15) Yes.
-3D simulation needed, under study.
-At the moment it is concluded that the distance doesn't effect the stationary flow, the effect on the transient flow is currently being studied.
+on the transient flow is currently being studied.
 The marks’ regions are the last one to be filled.
 This is because it’s a zone with a complex geometry that offers higher resistance to the flow.

 The polymer fills all the marks starting by the outer parts.